ayoayco/blog/_posts/2023-03-21-web-workers-in-angular.md

 ```

 This sends a message to our `worker`, letting it know that we want to sort the `heroes` list using the `flag` property.

+After the `worker` instance is done processing, it will then send a message back to its creator and this will trigger the `onmessage` callback where we assign the processed data back to our `heroes` list.

 👨🏻‍💻 Now let's program our `worker` to do the sorting.
 Open `app.worker.ts` and replace its contents with the following: